 Here are all the ways writing badly has helped me.

 Lately I’ve been making a lot of false starts.
 I don’t like false starts.
 Once I’ve begun, that should be it, goddammit.
-There is nothing more irritating than writing five thousand words of what will probably be a seven thousand word short story and then realising to yourself that it sucks so bad you have to start again.
+There is nothing more irritating than writing five thousand words of what will probably be a seven thousand word short story and then realising that it sucks so bad you have to start again.
 But it happens to me all the time, and it will continue to happen.
 As much as I dislike it, however, I need to do it.
 Why?
 Because false starts help.

 To toot my own horn, one of my recent stories, Fear, went down extremely well with my beta readers.
 One said it was the best thing I’d ever written, and another said it was the scariest (same thing).
 I was happy with it too, especially since it took me three and a half false starts before I got going.
 The first one, I wrote four thousand words before I deleted everything.
 The half is because the fourth time I did that, I just changed the title (it was originally called Pool.
 I know, right?
 Three rewrites and the very first word still sucks.)

 But here’s the kicker: important things happened during those rewrites.
 In the first one, one of the characters tells some freaky stories in detail to the protagonist.
 The existence of those stories was necessary, but the thousand words detailing them was not.
 In the end, I allude to the stories only in a couple of vague sentences, and the effect was much stronger.
-In the second rewrite, I found myself over describing both characters: who they were, what they looked like, etc. In the final draft, you’ll note I don’t spend that much time on their daily lives, thoughts or appearances.
+In the second rewrite, I found myself overly describing both characters: who they were, what they looked like, etc. In the final draft, I don’t spend that much time on their daily lives, thoughts or appearances.
 But I needed that failed draft, because I had to know those things.
 Each time I got a better picture of what was going on, what I needed to say and what I could leave out, and when I finally got going, a lot of it was fixed in my mind.

 Extensive editing is one way to do this, but it doesn’t always work.
 I do find, though, that I’m more likely to be so disgusted by something I’ve done during the editing phase that I won’t let it see the light of day, and that’s probably for the good.
 Once I wrote a six thousand word short story, spent a week thinking about it, and then deleted the whole thing without so much as a second glance.
-A mistake?
-Maybe, I’ll never know.
 To return to the poker analogy, it’s like learning not to cling to your flush draw when all the signs are telling you to fold and cut your losses.
 And like I said, even the pros get it wrong now and again – didn’t Stephen King throw the first fifty pages of his breakout novel Carrie in the bin?

 Failure in general, while unpleasant, is a learning curve, just as natural as a child skinning his knees learning to ride a bike.
 It stings like hell, but if you don’t fall you won’t get anywhere.
 The real crime is not learning.
-The story I mentioned which I deleted without a second glance was a mistake.
-What I should have done was read it over thoroughly, worked out how to avoid the mistakes in future, asked myself why I started writing it in the first place and whether there was a better way to go about it, and then deleted it and, maybe, started again.

 Finally, we have my favourite mining analogy.
 If you mine for gold, you must excavate large quantities of worthless mud.
 It would be nice if you could just reach down and pick it up off the ground, but the good stuff is buried way down there, and if you have to dig through an acre of putrefied faeces, you will, because it’s worth it.
 In writing, sometimes you’ll do a scene or have an idea or even make just a sentence, and it will be excellent and at the core of what you wanted – and you will realise that you couldn’t have got there if you hadn’t first written a bunch of other bullshit.